 This wine goes well withLearn more about food & wine pairing

-The robe is golden yellow with green reflections of good intensity.
+The colour is golden yellow with light reflections of good intensity.
 The disk is bright, limpid and transparent.
-The wine shows youth.
+The wine presents youth.